kyma-project/website/content/blog-posts/2019-10-30-release-notes-1.8/index.md

 ### Monitoring API Server Proxy

-In this release we have started working on monitoring of the API Server Proxy.
+In this release, we have started working on monitoring of the API Server Proxy.
 For now we enabled Golang metrics with visualization using Grafana dashboards.
 We will continue working on the feature in the upcoming release.

 ### Monitoring OAuth2 controllers